mantidproject/mantid/dev-docs/source/PatchReleaseChecklist.rst

 Nightly Builds
 ##############

-The `release pipeline <release-pipeline>`_ contains jobs that check for changes on the current release branch each night (00:00 GMT).
+The `release-next nightly pipeline <https://builds.mantidproject.org/view/Nightly%20Pipelines/job/release-next_nightly_deployment>`__ job checks for changes on the current release branch each night (00:00 GMT) and should be monitored during the patch release period to check for any failures.
-Any detected changes will cause a clean build of the code followed by a run of the system tests.
-The Linux clean builds should have the `PACKAGE_SUFFIX` set to `nightly` while testing the patch.

-These jobs should be checked each morning to confirm that everything is green.

 Release Day
 ###########